ceejbot/toastmasters/02/index.md

 # Why, Robot?

+Hello, CascadiaJS friends.

 The other day I watched the most amazing video on youtube.
 Boston Dynamic released some footage of its Wildcat robot running around in circles.
 Now this thing is the size of a Shetland pony.
 It runs on a two-stroke engine, like a chainsaw.
 The video starts with the operators firing up the engine in a cloud of blue smoke then booking on out of there.
 And then the Wildcat runs in circles around a parking lot.
 All this is funded by DARPA.
 Probably they're going to strap rockets to it next.

 Robots are obviously serious business.
 They obviously require serious programming languages.

 Right?
 Well, that's the belief of a lot of programmers.
-The Tessell project appeared on a well-known programmers' forum the other day.
+The Tessell project appeared on Hacker News the other day.
 The Tessell is the moral equivalent of an Arduino-- a tiny ARM board with lots of great access to I/O pins.
 You write node-style javascript, and the Tessell runs it.
 Okay, it JITs it to Lua bytecode on the board, but the crazy reality is that you're not running C on this tiny thing.
 You're running Javascript.

 This might seem to you & me to be awesome, but the hackers on that news site were there to tell us all otherwise.
 The Tessell is an abomination.
 You can't do hardware programming in javascript or lua!
 It's not reliable!
 It's slow!
 It'll garbage-collect on you!
 You need to do embedded hardware programming in a real language, like C!
 Or ARM assembly!
-While walking uphill both ways in the snow barefoot, like a real programmer does.
+While walking uphill both ways in the snow barefoot, like a real programmer.

 Yeah, I don't buy that.